jlhardes/openrefine-tutorial/README.md

 ### Wikidata Reconciliation Service
 * **Corporate Names 1**: choose Reconcile > Start reconciling...
 * Click Add Standard Service button and enter: `https://tools.wmflabs.org/openrefine-wikidata/en/api`
 * This adds the reconciliation service.
-Choose Reconcile > Start reconciling... again and select 'Wikidata Reconciliation Service' from left-side menu
+Choose Reconcile > Start reconciling... again and select 'Wikidata Reconciliation for OpenRefine (en)' from left-side menu
   * Reconcile against 'public company' in list of type options or 'no particular type' at bottom
 * Review results for how much was reconciled (and how much was not)
+* Try reconciling on **Topcial Subject Headings 1** and see how some matches happened but many still do not retrieve a match

 ### Thesaurus of Graphic Materials (TGM) Reconciliation Service
 You will need the RDF Extension for OpenRefine, available at https://github.com/fadmaa/grefine-rdf-extension/downloads.
 Once you download and extract the file, rename the directory `rdf-extension` and move it to your `extensions` folder in OpenRefine, then restart OpenRefine.
 See <a href="https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions">OpenRefine Wiki - Installing Extensions</a> for further help.